PATIENTS & VISITORS

 - Third-party coverage is denied due to pre-existing conditions;

 - Patient is already eligible for assistance (e.g., Medicaid), but the particular services are not covered;

 - Medicare or Medicaid benefits have been exhausted, and the patient has no further ability to pay; or

 - Welfare assistance is denied due to resources and/or income, but the patient is found to be in circumstances where an illness will make it impossible to meet their financial obligations.

-- Patient Responsibilities:
+- Patient receives Qualifying Services;

-- Financial Assistance Application Form – Patients requesting financial assistance may be required to complete the Hospital’s Financial Assistance Application Form in order to establish eligibility.
+- Financial Assistance Application Form – With the exception of patients who are presumptively eligible for financial assistance as described in Section IV.E, patients requesting financial assistance will be required to complete the Hospital’s Financial Assistance Application form and submit it to the Hospital Business Office for processing in order to establish eligibility.

 - Patient is homeless.